franktranvantu/bootstrap-4-basics/README.md

-There are a few ways to quickly get started using Bootstrap 4, each way might appeal to a different skill level or use case.
+Now it's time to create our first project using Bootstrap 4!

+In this section, you'll build a simple "Coming Soon" page for Full Stack Conf.